javascript-tutorial/en.javascript.info/1-js/02-first-steps/13-while-for/article.md

 We need a way to stop the process if the user cancels the input.

 The ordinary `break` after `input` would only break the inner loop.
-That's not sufficient--labels, come to the rescue!
+That's not sufficient -- labels, come to the rescue!

 A *label* is an identifier with a colon before a loop:
 ```js